Massage Therapy Schools in Michigan

 After you earn your license, you will need to renew it every three years, and pay a fee of $225, which will be processed by the Michigan Board of Massage Therapy.
 You will also need to complete 18 hours of continuing education every renewal period.

 The career of massage therapy in Michigan offers opportunities for a stable career.
 For instance, the combined cities of Holland and New Haven rank 5th among all metropolitan areas in the nation for highest annual mean salary.
 Massage therapists there earn approximately $63,870 per year on average, or about $30.71 per hour.
-Statewide, licensed massage therapists in Michigan earn approximately $37,640 per year or $18.10 hourly according to the 2010 BLS report.
-The salary for massage therapists nationally averages $39,920 per year, or $19.19 per hour.
-We encourage you to consider some of the quality professional massage therapy schools in Michigan to discover if this career is right for you. (http://www.bls.gov/oes/current/oes319011.htm).
+Statewide, licensed massage therapists in Michigan earn approximately $46,330 according to the 2020 BLS report.
+The salary for massage therapists nationally averages $42,880 per year.
+We encourage you to consider some of the quality professional massage therapy schools in Michigan to discover if this career is right for you.

 Massage therapists work diligently to improve the quality of health among their patients.
 These patients come to massage therapists to help with aching muscle issues caused by stress or hard physical labor.
 They often work by themselves as independent therapists or as part of large health organizations.
-Currently, there are 168,000 individuals employed as massage therapists across the country with an average annual salary of $38,040 per year.
 After graduation, professional massage therapists in Michigan can work for a variety of companies, including: